cow-mc/ToolStats/README.md

 # ToolStats

-A Bukkit plugin that adds statistics to your tools.
+A Bukkit plugin for Minecraft version 1.8 that adds statistics to your tools.

 The following tools are supported:
  * Pickaxe